kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 4. Cardiac arrhythmias occur at core temperature below 32°C
 	- Asystole can supervene below 28°C
 	- Re-warming a patient can reactivate heart
-	- Essential to re-warm patient before confirming cardiac arrest
+	- Essential to re-warm patient *before confirming cardiac arrest*

 ### Q4 - LEARN
 Which statement is true of the brachial plexus?

-	A. The medial cord continues as the musculocutaneous nerve - F
+	A. The medial cord continues as the musculocutaneous nerve
 	B. The posterior cord continues as the axillary nerve
 	C. The lateral cord continues as the axillary nerve
-	D. The nerve to subclavius is a branch of the C8 nerve root - F
+	D. The nerve to subclavius is a branch of the C8 nerve root
-	E. The suprascapular nerve is a branch of the lower trunk - F
+	E. The suprascapular nerve is a branch of the lower trunk

 #### Answer: B. The posterior cord continues as the axillary nerve - TRUE
 - Medial Cord continues as Ulnar nerve
 - Lateral Cord continues as Musculocutaneous Nerve
 - **Posterior Cord** continues as Radial Nerve + Axillary Nerve
-- Nerve to subclavius is a branch of C6 root
+- Nerve to Subclavius - branch of C6 root
-- Suprascapular nerve is a branch from upper trunk
+- Suprascapular Nerve - branch from Upper Trunk

 ### Q5
 Structure NOT at risk of being damaged during carotid endarterectomy include the: